DSAIICoolKidsClub/Target-Practice/README.md

 Target-Practice
 ===============
-We meet every Thursday after class at 11:00 AM and on the weekends. for GSA II
+We meet every Friday between 5 and 8 PM, and any other time deemed necessary. for DSA II

+CURRENT MILESTONE: Milestone 2